Cranberry Swiss Roll

 While it is annoying, it is a good idea to sift the flour so you don’t get any lumps in the batter later.
 You want to whisk the baking powder, salt, and flours all together!

 For the egg whites, you have to beat them until they form stiff peaks.
 Like, really firm.
 Add some sugar and keep beating them.
 Once they hold their shape solidly, add two cups of the egg whites to the yolk mixture to lighten it.
 Then fold the yolk mixture back into the egg whites.
 The key word is FOLD.
 Don’t stir.
 Be gentle.

 Once the yolk mixture is incorporated, add the flour.
 Same idea.
 Fold gently.

 When you can’t see any more flour, you are done.
 Don’t overmix it.
 Then spread it out onto a rimmed baking sheet lined with parchment paper.

-Bake the sponge for 18-20 minutes until it’s golden brown and springs back if you poke it.
+Bake the sponge for 18-20 minutes at 350 degrees F. until it’s golden brown and springs back if you poke it.
 Hence, sponge cake right?